Gammerdinger/Bioinformatic_protocols/Samtools/README.md

 `samtools view -bS <Input.sam> > <Output.bam>`

->-bS Input format is SAM and the output format should be BAM
+>-bS Input format is SAM and the output format will be BAM
 >
 ><Input.sam> Full path to the input SAM file.
 >